 There’s an old saying that one should, “Make hay when the sun is shining.”
-When I was in my 20s I had two modes of work ethic: 1) Work hard and 2) Work harder.
+Do you work harder or relax more during good times?
+When I was in my 20s I had two modes of work ethic.
+1) Work hard and 2) Work harder.
 I’d wake up around 4:30am every morning in NYC from 1999-2001 to read the Wall St. Journal before walking over to 1 New York Plaza for work at 5:30am.
 I knew knowledge was power and I had neither.

-At 36 my work ethic has changed to: 1) Work hard for the things that truly matter and 2) Make sure your money is working for me so I don’t have to.
+At 36 my work ethic has changed.
+It became 1) Work hard for the things that truly matter.
+And 2) Make sure my money is working for me so I don’t have to.
 There’s no more “work until you drop dead” type of mentality.

 Working at a job you don’t enjoy to make money to survive is very depressing.
 You’re a slave to your needs and wants.
-The hope for my book is to empower people to stop being too afraid to run out the door even when their kidnapper leaves for weeks at a time.
+The hope for my book is to empower people to stop being too afraid to run out the door.
 Waking up 12 years later filled with regret about time wasted is horrible.

 The biggest discomfort for those who decide to relax when times are good is the fear of losing ground.
 Why not make lots of money in your investments AND at work?
 There’s really no limit to how much money you can make.
 We’ve just got to decide for ourselves how much is enough to be happy and stick to that figure.